xmigrate/xmigrate-docs/docs/source/getting_started.rst

       :width: 600
       :alt: xmigrate blueprint network creation

-Now we will get all the discovered servers mapped to the first subnet which we just created.
+Now, we will get all the discovered servers mapped to the first subnet which we just created.
 The next step is to select a machine type for the server to be created in the target cloud and save the blueprint.

    .. image:: images/blueprint-3.png